 3E Praha Engineering worked closely with the Czech national winner in the Land Rover 4x4 competition – ECCE, a combination of students aged between 12 and 18 from an elementary school and secondary technical school in the Czech city of Caslav.

-“Teams design their off-road remote controlled model in CAD, and then manufacture it on a CNC machining center.
+“Teams design their off-road remote controlled model in CAD, and then manufacture it on a CNC machining centre.
 Many schools in the Czech Republic already use Surfcam as part of their EDU process, and we’ve provided more than 1,000 Surfcam licenses to schools throughout the country.”

 He says that in most cases students were already extremely proficient in Surfcam, and competently produced what was needed, mainly through 3-axis milling, without extra guidance.
 Some teams also produced the rims and parts of the chassis.
 ECCE won the Czech national title on the strength of how their model’s parameters met the strict technical rules, along with how they used CAD/CAM, the technical innovations they applied, and the level of engineering work, along with the model’s performance on the track.

 And the Czech Republic’s winning national F1 team – Miracle Engineers – were aged between 17 and 19, from a secondary technical school in Strakonice.
 “Again, the car had to be designed in CAD, but as this was based on an F1 car, it also included flow analysis in a virtual wind tunnel.
 Producing the car body was done mostly through 3-axis milling with 4-axis indexing or as 4-axis simultaneous milling.”

 Name: The Land Rover 4x4 in Schools Technology Challenge

 About: Build a radio controlled four-wheel drive vehicle to set specs that will navigate and complete an off-road track

 About: Collaborate, design, analyse, manufacture, test and then race miniature compressed air F1 cars.